Azerbaijan Travel Guide

 Azerbaijan is connected by rail to Russia, Georgia and Ukraine (via Russia).
 There’s a rail connection with Armenia but this is presently closed due to the ongoing dispute over Nagorno-Karabakh.
 The governments of Iran and Azerbaijan are currently working on connecting the two countries by rail.
 There was a rail service which connected Nakhchivan with Iran, but this has, apparently, been terminated.

-Tickets for some international trains departing from Baku station can be purchased online from the Azerbaijan Railways website.
-International services to the following countries operate as follows:
+Tickets for international trains departing from Baku station can be purchased from the international ticket desk at the main station.

 - Russia: Train #55 leaves Baku every Thursday at 01:30 for the 53-hour odyssey north to Moscow–Kursky, arriving two days later at 03:20 in the morning.
 The cheapest online ticket on this service costs 183 AZN (USD$107).

-- Georgia: Train #38 departs Baku each evening at 20:40, arriving in Tbilisi the following morning at 08:55.
+- Georgia: Train #38 departs Baku each evening at 20:40, arriving in Tbilisi the following morning at 08:55, a journey of 12 hours.
 If you wish to do the same journey in 8 hours, you should take a shared taxi (see the ‘Shared Taxi‘ section below for more details).
 The cheapest online ticket on this service costs 24 AZN (USD$14).

 - Ukraine: Azerbaijan Railways operate a train once a week to Kiev, departing Baku on Thursdays at 01:35, and arriving in Kiev on Monday at 11:46.
 On the same day, at 14:37, the train returns to Baku, arriving on Thursday at 04:10.
 The train passes through Russian territory between Azerbaijan and Ukraine, so you should ensure you have a Russian visa if required.